Skip to main content

 audit.completed

 Fired when an SEO audit finishes successfully.
-Includes audit results and metadata.

-Contains: audit_id, status, results_url, completed_at
+Contains: audit_id, url, score, issues_found, report_url, completed_at

 audit.failed